eigerco/lumina/README.md

 - Listening for, verifying and redistributing fraud proofs on gossip protocol (`fraud-sub`)
 - Backward and forward Data Availability Sampling
 - Native and browser persistent storage
+- Streaming events happening on the node
+- Native and wasm library, embed the node anywhere
 - Integration tests with Go implementation

 > [!NOTE]